 While there is a great deal of information available, you must be persistent in your internship search.
 Start early and seek out help from a career counselor.
 Have a plan that includes a great resume and cover letter, appropriate follow-up, and good record keeping.
 Be prepared, open-minded, flexible, and professional.
 It's up to you to make all your contacts count!

-If you mean during which year of academic study, the second semester of your freshman year is not too soon.
+With respect to which year of academic study is best, the second semester of your freshman year is not too soon.
 Allow yourself at least one semester of academic study to adjust to the rigors of life at UC Berkeley.
-Then, depending on your major, GPA, and courseload requirements, you may be ready to intern.
+Then, depending on your major, GPA, and course load requirements, you may be ready to intern.
 Remember that your academic work is always your first priority.

-If you mean at which point during the year, the Career Center receives internship listings continually.
-It's probably best to begin your internship search the semester prior to your desired placement.
-That way, you'll have time to respond to listed positions and initiate contacts on your own as well.
-Lead time can give you a competitive edge when it comes to composing an effective cover letter or tailoring your resume to a desired internship.
+As a rule of thumb, it's advisable to begin your internship search at least one semester prior to your desired placement.
+The key consideration is to allow yourself ample time to respond to listed positions and to initiate contacts on your own as well.
+Lead time can give you a competitive edge when it comes to composing an effective cover letter and tailoring your resume to a desired internship.

 Keep in mind that some employers require students to receive academic credit as a form of "payment" due to liability issues, but may also be willing to classify you as a volunteer if receiving credit is not an option.
-Please see liability issues (PDF) for more information.
+Please see the internship liability issues (PDF) with helpful information for advisors & students.

 There are different requirements for International students who wish to obtain work authorization using the academic credit option.
 You should consult an advisor at the Berkeley International Office.

 Review the International Students section and check out the Job & Internship Search Strategies for International Students.

 One of the most effective ways to get answers and plan for your internship search is to meet with a Career Counselor in person.
 We offer both 15-minute "mini" appointments and 30-minute appointments.
 To make an appointment for general or career field-specific internship counseling, sign up online.